rcook/beginning-practical-haskell/part03.md

 This last example is ugly.
 Can we make it more pleasing to the eye?

 Recall `Ordinate (translate (unOrdinate someExpression))`.
 What we're really doing here is applying three functions in turn: we apply `unOrdinate` to `someExpression`, `translate` to the result of that and `Ordinate` to the result of that.
 This should leap out at you: it's simply the composition of three functions.
 This can, therefore, be rewritten as `(Ordinate . translate . unOrdinate) someExpression`.
-This doesn't save many characters of typing, but it does reveal a nice structure to the code by emphasizing the "valueness" of functions, since `Ordinate . translate . unOrdinate` is a value just like any other value.
+This doesn't save many characters of typing, but it does reveal a nice structure to the code by emphasizing the "valueness" of functions, since `Ordinate . translate . unOrdinate` is a value just like any other.
 This is core to a functional programming language.

 Let's use `$` and also observe that `translateBy` is really just the "add this value to my argument function", which is the same as a _partially_ applied `+` operator.
 Here's our ugly `Point` example rewritten to use `.` and `+`: